What are your hopes as we head into recovery?

 “I hope for resilience, and I think that there will be resilience.
 I hope that we can try to use this to make things better.
 There were a lot of issues with the educational system, which were surfaced by the pandemic, but were there before.
 There were a lot of things, even physical infrastructure things, but also things about how we’re doing teaching, and things about the inequality in learning.
 I am hoping that those lessons will not be lost–that we will use this to be better, rather than worse.

-I really hope we can make sure that the fear that has pervaded adults—that we can push past that to say, ‘It’s okay to have the kids in school.’
-That we will not let our anxiety affect our children’s ability to go back to having their regular lives.”
+And I really hope we as adults can push past the fear that has pervaded this year to say, ‘It’s okay to have the kids in school.’
+That we will not let our own anxiety affect our children’s ability to go back to having their regular lives.”

 “I would focus the school conversation on questions of mitigation of risk.
 How much are particular mitigation strategies going to matter?
 Is it masking or ventilation?
 Is it COVID-19 testing or not COVID-19 testing?
 Focus your energies on thinking about those trade-offs.
 Those are concrete questions we can try to evaluate with data, and will be a much more productive use of our time than asking, “Should we open or not?”
 The answer is: we should open, we should open full-time, five days a week, for everybody.
 If we start with that, then we can get into these detailed questions about exactly what mitigations we want to undertake.”